I-20 Texas Corridor Study

 The I-20 Corridor Study is critical to maintaining both a regional and national transportation system that is safe, efficient, and responsive to future growth.

 TxDOT has developed an interactive map with proposed improvements as part of the study.
 Comments were collected through Sunday, March 19, 2023.
 While the comment period has closed, you can view the comments that were collected on the interactive map.
-A summary report of the comments received will be available in spring 2023.
+A summary report of the comments received is included as Appendix E: Project Recommendations Public Engagement Report.

 Potential improvements to the I-20 corridor will be identified in collaboration with the stakeholders and public by analyzing multiple elements, such as:

 - Congestion and capacity needs

 - Multimodal passenger and freight options

 - Truck parking locations